-- Stage One Concern is raised informally with Class Teacher or School Business Manager. - Stage Two Formal complaint investigated by Headteacher, Deputy Headteacher or Business Manager. - Stage Three Formal complaint is heard by Complaints Panel.
+- Stage One Concern is raised informally with Class Teacher (or School Business Manager if more appropriate) - Stage Two

+Formal complaint investigated by Headteacher, Deputy Headteacher, Business Manager, Chair of Governors or Clerk. - Stage Three Formal complaint is heard by Complaints Appeal Panel.